 Weight Room No Longer Off-Limits to Kids

 Strength training is an important part of physical conditioning for adults, along with aerobic exercise and stretching for flexibility.
-But what can—or should—kids do when it comes to strength training?
+But what is OK for kids to do when it comes to strength training?

-Although pediatric experts once thought that children should not train with weights, that attitude has changed.
-The American Academy of Pediatrics and the American College of Sports Medicine (ACSM) now say that strength training is fine for kids, as long as they are supervised and don't try to lift too much weight.
+Although experts once thought that kids should not train with weights, that attitude has changed.
+Experts now say that strength training is fine for kids, as long as they are supervised and don't try to lift too much weight.

-Strength training, when done properly, builds muscle strength, improves athletic performance and can help young athletes avoid injuries.
-It also builds bone density, strengthens ligaments and tendons, and can help a child who is overweight lose extra pounds.
+Strength training builds muscle strength when done properly.
+It builds bone density and strengthens ligaments and tendons.
+It also improves athletic performance and can help young athletes avoid injuries.
+It can help a child who is overweight lose extra pounds.

-A child of 5 or 6 may be able to do exercises that use the body's own weight, such as push-ups and sit-ups.
+A younger child may be able to do exercises that use the body's own weight.
+These include push-ups and sit-ups.
 These should be introduced only when the child is old enough to follow directions and use proper form.
-A child of 7 or 8 may be old enough to use free weights, as long as he or she knows to be careful with them and lifts them safely under supervision.
+A child of 7 or 8 may be old enough to use free weights.
+But he or she should know to be careful with them and lift them safely under supervision.

-A general rule about readiness for strength training says that when a child is old enough to participate in organized sports, then he or she probably is also old enough to begin training with weights.
+A general rule about strength training is: If a child is old enough to take part in organized sports, then he or she is probably old enough to begin training with weights.

-A key part of any strength training program for children is enjoyment.
-Kids should have fun doing the exercises, should be given breaks in between the exercises, as well as time to warm up and cool down.
+A big part of any strength training program for kids is enjoyment.
+Kids should have fun doing the exercises.
+They should be given breaks in between the exercises, as well as time to warm up and cool down.

-The ACSM offers these suggestions for a safe strength training program for children:
+Here are some suggestions for a safe strength training program for kids:

-Strength training can be done two to three times a week, but with at least one day of rest between sessions.
+Strength training can be done 2 to 3 times a week.
+Be sure to have at least 1 day of rest between sessions.

 The program should include all major muscle groups and go through a full range of motion.

-A typical program might have one set of 10 to 15 repetitions for six to eight different exercises.
+A typical program might have one set of 10 to 15 repetitions for 6 to 8 different exercises.

-A trainer or coach should be present at each session to ensure that the child is following proper form and to act as a spotter.
+A trainer or coach should be present at each session to make sure that the child is following proper form and to act as a spotter.

-The workouts should be varied so the child doesn't become bored with the same drill of exercises each time.
+The workouts should change so the child doesn't become bored with the same drill of exercises each time.